Command Line Interface¶

 Arguments:

-: The Python import path to the task function.
+TASK_PATH: The Python import path to the task function.
 For example:"agent_memory_server.long_term_memory.compact_long_term_memories"

 Options:

-format.
+--args TEXT/-a TEXT: Arguments to pass to the task inkey=valueformat.
 Can be specified multiple times.
 Values are automatically converted to boolean, integer, or float if possible, otherwise they remain strings.

 Example: